openequella/openEQUELLA/Dev/docs/How-to-install-openEQUELLA-Development-Environment-in-Virtual-Box-Ubuntu-OS.md

 `$ nvm ls-remote`

-The numerous version will scroll across the screen
+The numerous version will scroll across the screen.

 ![show nvm versions](images/nvm/03%20show%20versions.png)

 4. The openEQUELLA dev environment uses a .nvmrc file which tells nvm which version of node.js to use.
-In order to invoke the .nvmrc file type the command below
+In order to invoke the .nvmrc file type the command below.

 `$ nvm ls-remote`

 ![use nvmrc file](images/nvm/04%20invoce%20nvmrc.png)

-5. If you do not already have the correct version of node.js installed, you will be prompted to install the correct version.
+5. If you do not already have the correct version of node.js nvm will look at the .nvmrc and install the correct version.

-`$ nvm install 12.8.3`
+`$ nvm install`

 ![nvm install node](images/nvm/05%20nvm%20install.png)